Enterprise-CMCS/mac-fc-security-scan-report/SNYK.md

       scan-output-path: 'snyk_output.txt'
       scan-type: 'snyk'
       snyk-test-type: 'container'
+      min-severity: 'critical'
 ```

 This example demonstrates how to scan an image that is stored in an ECR repository, and is therefore using the [`aws-actions/amazon-ecr-login` action](https://github.com/aws-actions/amazon-ecr-login) to log in.
-This `snyk` command will need credentials to pull the image from whichever repository stores it.
+The `snyk container test` command will need credentials to pull the specified image from whichever repository stores it.
 Note that if your image is stored in a repository other than ECR, you will need to take different measures to log into the repository.

 **PLEASE NOTE:** The output of each of these three CLI commands varies in it's format, therefore you may only run a single command at a time in conjunction with this action.
 If you'd like to run multiple commands in the same workflow, you will need a separate ticket creation step for each command.
 For example: